Zero-Shot Learning for Requirements Classification: An Exploratory Study: Threats to Validity

-\paragraph{Internal Validity} This is an experiment with software subjects, and the intervention of the researchers is limited, thus granting minimal researcher's bias.
+\paragraph{Internal Validity} As our experiments deal with software subjects, which require only limited human intervention, this ensures minimal bias.
 In the evaluation, we have used established and widely used annotated datasets from the literature.
-Therefore, the internal validity threats are somewhat inherited from the labelling performed by previous work.
-While the labelling of the PROMISE dataset has been questioned by previous work~\cite{dalpiaz2019requirements,hey2020norbert}---requirements have been labelled by students, classification is binary, and some classes are not sufficiently represented---it represents a classical benchmark, which can be used to compare our results with previous state-of-the-art proposals.
-Concerning internal threats due to implementation issues, we have adopted widely used LMs, made available by Hugging Face (domain-generic models), or developed by authors of the software engineering community (domain-specific models).
-These models have been tested in other environments, thus increasing the confidence on their reliability.
-Concerning the implementation of the ZSL algorithm, we have used the Transformers package in Python to retrieve the LMs from HuggingFace hub and apply encoding for the labels and requirements representations.
-However, this package is also widely used, and we have made our code available for inspection in a google Colab Notebook, so that results can be replicated.
+The only internal validity threats are somewhat inherited from the labelling performed by previous work.
+While the accuracy of the labelling of the PROMISE dataset has been questioned by previous work~\cite{dalpiaz2019requirements,hey2020norbert}, the dataset represents a classical benchmark, which can be used to compare our results with previous proposals.
+Concerning internal threats due to implementation issues, we have adopted widely used LMs.
+These models have been tested in other environments, thus increasing confidence in their reliability.
+Concerning the implementation of the ZSL approach, we have used the Transformers package in Python to retrieve the LMs from HuggingFace hub and to apply encoding for the labels and requirements representations.
+This package is also widely used, and we have made our code available for inspection in a Google Colab Notebook, so that the results can be replicated.
+Another possible threat is related to expert-curated labels.
+To mitigate bias in label selection, we followed a procedure of independent selection, followed by majority voting, and we reported the obtained agreements, which was moderated in all the cases.